 How to Make Rip Cuts Using a Table Saw

 When making rip cuts, it is important to use the rip fence to guide you.
-Never free-hand your cuts, especially if you value accuracy, neatness and your fingers.
+Never make these cuts freehand as your accuracy will be reduced, the finish will be rougher, and you will put your hands in harm’s way.

 1. Choose the Right Blade